dmaccormac/dmaccormac.github.io/_posts/2024-12-30-customizing-favicons.md

 ## Implementation

-To test the proposed approach, we created a small tool for Windows called *Favman*, which allows you to easily create HTML bookmark files with custom icons.
+To test the proposed approach, we created a small tool for Windows - Favman - which allows you to easily create HTML bookmark files with custom icons.
 A screenshot is shown below.

 ![Create a bookmark using a custom icon with Favman](/assets/images/screenshot2.png)